neuralgraphs/diman/paper.md

          {:quantity "term-u", :dimension "[M^(-2)*L^(1)*T^(-1)]"}
          {:quantity "term-v", :dimension "[M^(1)*L^(2)*T^(2)]"}])
 ```
-Assuming they are not already defined in `standard_formula`, inject the dimensions of the independent variables into the `standard_formula` for the present read–eval–print loop session by
+Supposing the independent variables of the parent function $f$ are not already defined in `standard_formula`, inject the dimensions of the independent variables into the `standard_formula` for the present read–eval–print loop session by
 ```
 => (update-sformula dimensional_formulae_of_all_independent_variables)
 ```